 Certain jobs can put people at risk for scabies mites.
 Care facilities, schools, and nursing homes are places where you could be likely to catch sarcoptes scabiei, or scabies.

 During the summer, people may be exposed to others who have it.
 If you or a household member is partaking in activities such as childrens' summer camps or rooming together in hotel rooms, remind them not to share towels or blankets.

 Luckily for you, this isn't like greyscale skin disease from Game of Thrones, you'll definitely be fine if you find the best treatment option.

 - Itchy rash

 Treatment of Scabies With Scabicides

 A cream with permethrin may be prescribed as a scabies treatment.
-You can get an effective treatment from your pharmacist if you have the option.
-Prescribed medicine for scabies, known as scabicides kill mites and female mites' eggs to prevent production and reinfestation.
+You can get an effective oral treatment from your pharmacist called Ivermectin, if you have the option.
+Prescribed medicine for scabies, known as scabicides kill mites, and female mites' eggs to prevent production and reinfestation.